mklarqvist/tomahawk/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ![screenshot](tomahawk.png)
-## Fast genetics in large-scale cohorts
+## Fast genetics in large-scale human cohorts
 Tomahawk efficiently compress genotypic data by exploiting intrinsic genetic properties and we describe algorithms to directly query, manipulate, and explore this jointly compressed representation in-place.
-We represent genotypic vectors as fixed-width run-length encoded (RLE) objects with the five highest bits encode for phasing, allele A and allele B and the remainder as the number of runs.
+We represent genotypic vectors as fixed-width run-length encoded (RLE) objects with the five highest bits encoding for phasing, allele A, allele B, and the remainder as the number of runs.
+This encoding scheme is superior to dynamic-width encoding approaches in terms of iteration speed but inferior in terms of compressibility.
 The word size (`uint8_t`, `uint16_t`, `uint32_t`, or `uint64_t`) of RLE entries is determined by the number of samples in the matrix during run-time.
 Tomahawk has three primary internal functions: 1) iterate over RLE entries; 2) divide compressed genotypic vectors into groups; 3) computing the inner product of compressed genotypic vectors.

 We describe efficient algorithms to calculate genome-wide linkage disequilibrium for all pairwise alleles/genotypes in large-scale cohorts.
 In order to achieve speed, Tomahawk combines primarily two efficient algorithms exploiting different concepts: 1) low genetic diversity and 2) the large memory registers on modern processors.
 The first algorithm directly compares RLE entries from two vectors.
 The other transforms RLE entries to bit-vectors and use SIMD-instructions to directly compare two such bit-vectors.
 This second algorithm also exploits the relatively low genetic diversity within species using implicit heuristics.
 Both algorithms are embarrassingly parallel.